Universality of Top Rank Statistics for Brownian Reshuffling: Universality of reshuffling for asymptotically constant negative drift

 In the continuum limit and for $N\rightarrow \infty$, the evolution equations for the relative wealth take the form (in the It\^o convention)

-They are identical for all $j$ and they are decoupled from each other for $N\rightarrow \infty$ as then $N^{-1}\sum_{l=1}^N w_l(k)$ converges to a random number which is asymptotically independent of $w_j(k)$.
-Therefore, one can write a Fokker--Planck equation (independent of $j$)
+They are identical for all $j$, and they are decoupled from each other for $N\rightarrow \infty$, as then $N^{-1}\sum_{l=1}^N w_l(k)$ converges to a random number that is asymptotically independent of $w_j(k)$.
+Therefore, one can write a Fokker-Planck equation (independent of $j$)